-The International Pharmaceutical Federation (FIP) is the global organisation representing pharmacy, pharmaceutical sciences, and education professionals.
-It supports pharmacists and scientists worldwide to improve health through better medicines and pharmacy practice.
+FIP is the global organisation representing pharmacy practice, pharmacy education and pharmaceutical sciences.
+It supports pharmacists, pharmacy educators and pharmaceutical scientists worldwide to improve health through better medicines and pharmacy practice.

-Anyone with a passion for and commitment to supporting the advancement of pharmacy, pharmaceutical sciences and pharmacy education is welcome to join.
-We offer memberships for individuals, students, organisations, and academic institutions from all around the world.
-More information about membership benefits can be found here and here.
+Eligible organisations with a passion for and commitment to supporting the advancement of pharmacy practice, pharmacy education or pharmaceutical sciences, is welcome to join.
+FIP has different membership categories for pharmacy national, subnational or transnational organisations, accreditation agencies, professional regulators, academic institutions, individual professionals and students from all around the world.
+More information about membership categories can be found here.

 Membership gives you access to a global network of professionals, leaders and experts, exclusive resources, events, learning opportunities, and the chance to shape the future of pharmacy, pharmaceutical sciences and pharmacy education globally, regionally and at country level.